Skip to content

 Progress streaming

 trace messages allow the target to stream progress without opening a separate channel.
-Each trace updates the same interaction_id.
+Each trace updates the same work_id inside the same conversation container.

 Rendering diagram…